 Ya, no thank you.
 But she reassured me I’d be able to go out in public immediately, so I took a giant leap and started monthly Sensi peels.
 A milder peel that would brighten and strengthen my skin and stimulate natural collagen.
 I just sounded really smart.

-After a few days, my skin started to peel and could definitely see a big difference.
+After a few days, my skin started to peel, and could definitely see a big difference.
 (Side note, after a peel, don’t use a Clarisonic.
 You’ve already removed the dead skin.)
 Mild peels are amazing for my skin, and hell to the ya I do another one any day of the week.
-Biggest question I’m asked about a chemical peel is, does it hurt?
+The biggest question I’m asked about a chemical peel is, does it hurt?
 No, not really.
 That is if you’re doing a mild peel.
 (A deep peel is a totally different ballgame which I don’t intend to try any time soon.)
 There is a bit of a burning sensation, but nothing that’s intolerable.
 I think the worse part is the toner that is wiped on your face to remove whatever the soap missed before the peel is applied.
-It stunk like nail polish remover which made it difficult to breath.
+It stunk like nail polish remover which made it difficult to breathe.
 I quickly learned to hold my breath during future peels.

 I did this procedure in conjunction with laser hair removal and the Sensi peel, but not all at the same time.
 We scheduled a monthly routine where I’d go in for my laser hair removal and every other visit was either a peel or IPL.
-You’ll really hurt your skin if you do laser treatment and peels at the same time.
+You’ll really hurt your skin if you do laser treatment and peel at the same time.

 During the IPL treatment, I was laying down with goggles on to protect my eyes.
 My aesthetician gave me cool air to blow on the area being zapped (I also used the blower for the laser hair removal).
 Both procedures are uncomfortable, but the cool air helps numb the area being zapped.
 Does it hurt?
 Imagine pulling a thick rubber band back and snapping it as hard as you can on your face.
 That is the feeling of IPL.
 It’s not horrible, but it’s not awesome either.
 BTDubs, hair removal doesn’t hurt as much.
 After the procedure, you cannot go out in the sun.
 (This goes for chemical peels as well, so plan accordingly if going on vacation.)

 Now let’s talk about injectables — mainly Botox.
-Tiny amounts of highly purified botulinum toxin protein injected into your skin.
+Tiny amounts of highly purified botulinum toxin protein are injected into your skin.
 Kinda scary.
-I have lines in my forehead.
+I have lines on my forehead.
 Not bad lines, but lines all the same.
 With the amount of money already invested into facial treatments, I figured this was a sure thing.
 Botox is not permanent and lasts for about 3-4 months.

-That’s better than waiting out a bad hair cut, so why not try it.
+That’s better than waiting out a bad haircut, so why not try it.
 Another detail shared with me, Botox actually is anti-aging.
 How so?
 Well, the muscles won’t contract.
 Because you’re reducing muscle activity, those lines are not becoming increasingly more and more visible over time.
 Since becoming unemployed, I’m on a Botox break (sadzies because I do miss it), but I have noticed the lines and crows feet are not as visible as they once were.
 Just sayin’.

 Does it hurt?
 Ummmm, not too bad.
 My picture was taken from a few different angles with this crazy contraption, and the dermatologist then rubbed a topical numbing solution over the area to be injected.
 It did help (although it’s somewhat stubborn to remove).
 She asked me to frown, smile, raise my eyebrows, and squint — all the while she marked dots on the lines where the injections were to go.
 The first time around, I chose to only do my forehead (baby steps).
 The second time around, I was all in — forehead and crows feet.
 I closed my eyes as she pinched the skin in between her thumb and forefinger.
 In went the needle.
 IPL hurts WAAAAAAAAY more.
 This was like getting a flu shot.
 It’s a tiny needle.
 But there was a minor stinging sensation.